At A Glance

 Spheres is among the sculptures included in the International Sculpture Garden

 This sculpture came from a site near Palmar Sur in the delta of Costa Rica’s Disquis River

 Pre-Columbian stone spheres have been discovered at sites in Central America, Puerto Rico, and Mexico

 Spheres is one of several sculptures included in the International Sculpture Garden at Penn’s Landing, located along the Delaware River between Walnut and Spruce Streets.
-Due to redesign of the waterfront site, these sculptures are currently in storage in preparation for the proposed redevelopment of the International Sculpture Garden.
+Due to redesign of the waterfront site, these sculptures are currently in storage in preparation for the potential redevelopment of the International Sculpture Garden.

 Pre-Columbian stone spheres have been discovered at sites in Central America, Puerto Rico, and Mexico.
 The largest come from the southern Pacific coast of Costa Rica, where some reach eight feet in diameter and exceed 16 tons in weight while deviating less than a quarter-inch from perfect roundness.
 To shape such a monolith with primitive tools was a prodigious feat; the stone, moreover, had to be transported by river from outcrops in the mountains.
 Small spheres were placed in graves; larger ones were set on platforms or arranged in patterns that suggest astronomical alignments.
 The two spheres at the International Sculpture Garden are from a site near Palmar Sur in the delta of Costa Rica’s Disquis River.
 The smaller one weighs 9,000 pounds, the larger one almost 24,000.
 The spheres were brought to Philadelphia with the cooperation of the Costa Rican government.